 2.1.
 No knowledge

-Recall that a defendant is only guilty under this code section if he knew that the goods involved were in fact stolen.
-This means it is always a defense for the accused to say that he did not have this knowledge.
+Recall that you are only guilty under this code section if you knew that the goods involved were in fact stolen.
+This means it is always a defense to say that you did not have this knowledge.

 2.2.
 Innocent intent

-An “innocent intent” defense says that a person is innocent under PC 496 if:
+An “innocent intent” defense says that you are innocent under PC 496 if:

-- at the time he received the stolen items,
+- at the time you received the stolen items,

-- he intended to return them to the owner or bring them to law enforcement.
+- you intended to return them to the owner or bring them to law enforcement.

 Example: Roman owns a car shop.
 A woman comes to him and tells him she wants to sell him a stolen SUV.
 Roman is offended and wants to try and bust the woman.
 He buys the car and then takes it to the police.